MFA Installation and Troubleshooting FAQ — Duo

 10. After scanning the QR code, your new phone should be able to receive Duo authentication requests.

 A passcode is a numeric code that can be used to authenticate to Duo.
-Passcodes are good for a single use.
-You can get a passcode by opening the Duo Mobile app and tapping the key icon in the bar labeled "Columbia University."
+Each passcode is good for a single use.
+You can get a passcode by opening the Duo Mobile app and tapping the bar labeled "Columbia University."
 This mobile app-generated passcode is good for 30 seconds.
-You can also pre-generate a list of 10 passcodes by logging into MFA Self-Service and choosing GENERATE PASSCODES.
-To use a passcode to authenticate in your web browser, type the numeric code in the box on the Duo authentication page labeled Enter a Passcode.
-(If you have set up Duo to automatically send you a Duo Push, you will first have to hit the Cancel button to halt the Duo Push request.)
+You can also generate a list of 10 passcodes in advance by logging into MFA Self-Service and choosing GENERATE PASSCODES.
+Pre-generated passcodes are good until you use them or generate a new batch.

-You can use Duo with a landline phone.
-See How do I enroll in Duo with a landline? for instructions.
-If you can't use a landline phone, you can also use pre-generated passcodes without a registered phone, or passcodes generated by a hardware token.
-Please call the CUIT Service Desk at 212-854-1919 for details about requesting either of these two options.
+You can use Duo with a landline or basic phone.
+See How do I enroll in Duo with a landline or basic phone?.
+If you can't use a landline or basic phone, you can also use pre-generated passcodes without a registered phone, or passcodes generated by a hardware token.
+Contact the CUIT Service Desk at 212-854-1919 for details about requesting either of these two options.

 Yes.
 You can specify an international country code when enrolling in Duo.
-When you enter your device's phone number, you can change the country code with the drop-down menu directly above the box.
-If you are enrolling with a US phone number, you will not need to change anything because the US country code (+1) is selected by default.
+When you enter the phone number, select the country code from the drop-down menu to the left of the phone number.
+(When you enter a US phone number, the US country code (+1) is selected by default.)

-Users who attempt to authenticate to a Duo-protected application from a device whose IP address originates in an OFAC-regulated country or region are blocked from completing their Duo login and receive an error message: “Access denied.
+No. Users who attempt to authenticate to a Duo-protected application from a device whose IP address originates in an OFAC-regulated country or region are blocked from completing their Duo login and receive the following error message: “Access denied.
 Duo Security does not provide services in your current location.”
 Non-web-based applications may display a generic failed login message.

 OFAC restrictions relevant to Duo currently apply to the following countries or regions: Cuba, North Korea, Iran, Sudan, Syria, Crimea region, Sevastopol region, Donetsk region, Luhansk region.